13 fun (not awkward) virtual icebreakers for your hybrid meetings

 Use a random date generator and spin the wheel, coming up with a year or a month and year.
 Then ask people to share what they were doing back then — where they lived, what their favorite part of school or work was or how they spent their free time.
 In larger meetings, use breakout rooms in your UC&C platform to put people in small groups, so everyone can share without the activity dragging on too long.

 This one’s designed to shine a spotlight on remote people.
-Ask those at home to introduce their at-home “coworkers” to the group, whether dog, cat or even houseplant.
+Ask those at home to introduce their at-home “coworkers” to the group, whether a dog or cat or even a houseplant.
 You could also get them to do a quick home office tour.
-It’s best to keep this icebreaker strictly voluntary – pressure to participate can have the opposite effect – but there will always be people who like the chance to share a little more about themselves.
+It’s best to keep this icebreaker strictly voluntary — pressure to participate can have the opposite effect — but there will always be people who like the chance to share a little more about themselves.

 5. Worst idea brainstorming